Optimal Climate Policy When Damages are Unknown

 64 Pages Posted: 30 Oct 2014 Last revised: 23 Feb 2019

 Integrated assessment models (IAMs) are economists’ primary tool for analyzing the optimal carbon tax.
-Damage functions, which link temperature to economic impacts, have come under fire because of their assumptions that may be incorrect in significant, but ex ante unknowable ways.
+Damage functions, which link temperature to economic impacts, have come under fire because of their assumptions that may be incorrect in significant, but a priori unknowable ways.
 Here I develop recursive IAM frameworks to model uncertainty, learning, and concern for misspecification about damages.
 I decompose the carbon tax into channels capturing state uncertainty, insurance motives, and precautionary saving.
-Damage learning improves ex ante welfare by $2 trillion.
+Damage learning improves ex ante welfare by $800 billion.
 If damage functions are misspecified and omit the potential for catastrophic damages, robust control may be beneficial ex post.

 Keywords: climate, damages, Knightian uncertainty, robust control, sparse grid, integrated assessment